conor-hw/seo-blog-checker/README.md

 **Gemini API Errors**
 - Verify `GEMINI_API_KEY` is valid
-- Check API quota limits
+- Check API quota limits at [Google AI Studio](https://aistudio.google.com/app/apikey)
-- Ensure the key has proper permissions
+- Ensure the key has proper permissions for Gemini 2.5 Flash
+- If you get "model not found" errors, verify you're using the correct model name
+- For timeout errors, check your internet connection or try reducing content size

 **Configuration File Errors**
 - Validate JSON/YAML syntax